Wiladams/asim/README.md

 Getting Started
 ===============
-At present, the /build directory contains a binary for Windows (asim.exe).
+At present, the /build directory contains a binary for Windows [asim.exe](https://github.com/Wiladams/asim/blob/master/build/asim.exe).
 Download this and put it somewhere accessbile from the command line.
+There are no other dependencies or libraries, startup files and the like to be concerned with.

 Building your own
 -----------------